thooks1203/echodeed/EchoDeed_Detailed_Guide.md

 **Step 2: Community Feed**
 - Students browse a feed of anonymous good deeds from their school
-- They can give "hearts" to posts that inspire them
+- They can show appreciation for posts that inspire them through our peer recognition system
 - Everything remains completely anonymous—no way to identify who posted what
 - Students see kindness happening all around them daily

 **Step 3: Earning Rewards**
-- Students earn "Echo tokens" for posting kind acts and receiving hearts
+- Students earn "Echo tokens" for posting kind acts and peer appreciation
 - Surprise giveaways randomly appear for active students
 - Special challenges (like "Random Acts of Kindness Week") offer bonus rewards
 - Token balance grows as students participate more